Mc-Zen/quill/src/quill2.typ

     width: circuit-width, height: circuit-height, {
     set align(top + left) // quantum-circuit could be called in a scope where these have been changed which would mess up everything

-    let to-be-drawn-later = () // dicts with content, x and y

     for (item, x, y) in meta-instructions {
       if item.qc-instr == "gategroup" {